kgisl/cs8251/notes/unit5.md

 ### File Access Modes

 Programs may process no files, one file or several files.
 Each file used in a program will have a different file pointer returned by fopen.
 All subsequent file-processing functions after the file is opened must refer to the file with the appropriate file pointer.
-Files may be opened in one of several modes (Fig. 11.5).
-To create a file, or to discard the contents of a file before writing data, open the file for writing ("w").
-To read an existing file, open it for reading ("r").
-To add records to the end of an existing file, open the file for appending ("a").
-To open a file so that it may be written to and read from, open the file for updating in one of the three update modes—"r+", "w+" or "a+".
-Mode "r+" opens an existing file for reading and writing.
-Mode "w+" creates a file for reading and writing.
-If the file already exists, it’s opened and its current contents are discarded.
-Mode "a+" opens a file for reading and writing—all writing is done at the end of the file.
-If the file does not exist, it’s created.
-Each file open mode has a corresponding binary mode (containing the letter b) for manipulating binary files. **The binary modes are used in Sections 11.5–11.9 when we introduce random-access files.**
+Files may be opened in one of several modes (Fig. 11.5). **The binary modes are used in Sections 11.5–11.9 when we introduce random-access files.**

 If an error occurs while opening a file in any mode, fopen returns **NULL**.